zacharyhorvitz/minecraft-concept-net/README.md

 ["", "", "", "Wooden Pickaxe", "Wooden Pickaxe", "", "", "", ""]],
 "type": "Tools"}</code></pre>

 Where each ingredient element corresponds to a crafting slot.
+This data only includes crafting recipes.

-** retrieve_dependencies.py ** can be used to retrieve all the dependencies (drops/crafting/smelting data) for a given set of inputs.
+**retrieve_dependencies.py** can be used to retrieve all the dependencies (drops/crafting/smelting data) for a given set of inputs.
 It does this my crawling the Minecraft wikipedia, extracting information from crafting/smelting panes, and also searching for textual information about material drops.

 <code>python retrieve_dependencies.py diamond </code>